Let’s talk Planet Earth. If you know anything about me, you know I very obviously…

 Malcolm Gladwell does such a great job of finding interesting stories.
 On this podcast, he re-examines something from the past — an event, a person, an idea, even a song — and asks whether we got it right the first time.
 Spoiler alert: we rarely do!

-America is so divided right now.
+I think it’s fair to say America is pretty divided.
 And yet… one of the few things everyone still seems to agree on is Dolly Parton—but why?
-That simple question lead host Jad Abumrad to take on a deeply personal, historical, and musical rethinking of one of America’s great icons.
+That simple question lead host Jad Abumrad to take on a deeply personal, historical, and musical rethinking of one of America’s great icons in this fantastic podcast.

 Binge alert!
 This series tells the wild and unbelievable story of Elizabeth Holmes, the disgraced founder of Theranos, a blood-testing technology that she claimed would revolutionize the medical industry.
 You will not believe the things this company got away with as their founder flew closer and closer to the sun.